brendanhay/gogol/gogol-apps-reseller/README.md

 ## Description

-A client library for the Enterprise Apps Reseller API.
+A client library for the Google Enterprise Apps Reseller.

 ## Contribute